JuliusNixi/Boggle/Bin/README.md

 # Bin folder
 This folder contains the project's binaries, "boggle_server", "boggle_client" and "boggle_tests".
 These binaries files are also present in the project's root folder with the names respectively of "./paroliere_srv", "./paroliere_cl" and "./paroliere_tests" (italian files names).
 This folder also contains the object files used to compile these binaries.

-These binaries has been compiled on:

-Apple clang version 15.0.0 (clang-1500.3.9.4)
-Target: arm64-apple-darwin23.5.0
-Thread model: posix

-## Compiling, usage and execution
+## Compiling them, usage and execution
 See "../README.md", the file in the project's root folder.